 What is AERD?

-Aspirin-exacerbated respiratory disease (AERD), also known as Samter’s Triad, is a chronic medical condition that consists of three conditions:
+Aspirin-exacerbated respiratory disease (AERD) is also known as NSAID-exacerbated respiratory disease (NSAID-ERD) and Samter’s Triad.
+It is a chronic disease that consists of three conditions:

 • asthma